mcquenji/dscript/docs/README.md

 # Dscript Overview

 Dscript is a small scripting language intended for plug‑in style extensions in Dart applications.
-At the moment the package ships with a parser and static analyzer.
-A runtime engine is planned but not yet available.
+It includes a parser, static analyzer and fully featured runtime for executing compiled scripts.

 This guide covers the language syntax and how to integrate scripts with a Dart host.
 Sections marked as **Work in Progress** describe features that are not implemented in the current version.